oaknational/oak-ai-lesson-assistant/README.md

     pnpm run db-push
     ```

     2. Seed from stg/prd (where `:prd` can be either `:prd` or `:stg`, matching the Doppler environments).
-This will only seed the apps table and lesson tables (used for RAG).
+This will only seed the apps table and lesson-related tables used for RAG.

     ```shell
     pnpm run db-seed-local-from:prd